 The 2020 - 2025 harvest strategy for blue swimmer crab sets out a risk-based approach to managing habitat impacts.
-The stated management objective in the strategy is "To ensure the effects of fishing do not result in serious or irreversible harm to habitat structure and function".
+The stated management objective in the strategy is 'To ensure the effects of fishing do not result in serious or irreversible harm to habitat structure and function'.
 The risk-based approach considers the available information on the fishery, such as management arrangements, fishing effort, and footprint, together with any other research.
 Based on the available information, the risk of habitat impacts is assessed in relation to reference levels, with control rules applied at each level.
-Risk to benthic habitats is considered undesirable when High, which triggers a review within 3 months and a management response to reduce the risk as soon as practicable.
-There is a partial strategy in place, if necessary, that is expected to achieve the Habitat Outcome 80 level of performance or above.
-SG80 is met.
+Risk to benthic habitats is considered undesirable when High, which triggers a review within three months and a management response to reduce the risk as soon as practicable.

+There are measures in place that are expected to achieve the Habitat Outcome 80 level of performance.
+SG60 is met.